 To avoid interruption and make the most of your time savings,

 have a communication plan in place for the people you work with.
 Make sure they are aware of your expectations and standards from the start.
 Batch questions and check –ins into one regularly scheduled email, phone call or meeting.

 Use the checklist to quickly review during the check in.
 Make adjustments as necessary.
-For more checklist ideas check out Checklists Are Great!
+For more checklist ideas check out Easy and Effortless Systems.